All about life on the smallholding

 Championing farming

 Buy local and buy well!
-There are a number of ways that everyone can champion local farming, such as shopping at local farmer’s markets and ordering food from local farms.
+There are various ways that everyone can champion local farming, such as shopping at local farmer’s markets and ordering food from local farms.
 If you have to shop at a supermarket, make sure you check the labels so that you are aware of where the produce has been grown and how.
 Buy the best that you can afford and, in order to keep costs down, eat seasonal produce.

 Rural living